arnaubennassar/rpi_setup/README.md

 > git clone https://github.com/arnaubennassar/rpi_setup.git

 6. move to the folder:
-> cd osmc
+> cd rpi_setup

+7. Duplicate the file config_template.py with the name config.py, and edit the new document with your set up preferences

-7. execute the script:
+8. execute the script:
-> sudo sh main.sh

-##If you've installed sickrage or sonarr:
-1. set up transmission
+> pyhton main.py